 As you may notice, I also removed the pulls and filled the holes for new, plus took of those eyebrow looking pieces from the top two faux drawers.
 Looking better already!

-So, here lies said victim with new appendages and is belly up for the process.
+So…here lies said victim with new appendages and is belly up for the process.
 Super thankful for my Kreg Jig and drill to speed the job along.
-All props go to JC for helping me get this done after dinner one evening.
-We make a killer team, let me tell ya.

 Our end result is a like-new vintage blanket chest with cedar lining ready to get a whole new lease on life.

 I sanded all the wood filler and damage with my sander and then prepped it for stain.
-My go-to brush for the job is by Zibra and is the 2″ Angled style.
-They work on stain or any paint and give me a finish like none-other.
 My pick for stain was Java Gel, the same stain I used on my dining set in this post.

 That dark, rich color was perfect to give me the base color I was after.
 For the next step, it’s all about color.
 Check out this green!
-It’s called Emerald Forest in an eggshell finish.
+It’s name is Emerald Forest in an eggshell finish.

 Once the second coat cured, I started my hand-painted design.

 That green base color was just the beginning of my color fun.
-It took me many hours to paint each layer, but it was such fun I didn’t even notice.
-When all was done, I lightly distressed and then added a coat of Black Wax with my Square Brush.
+Even though it took me many hours to paint each layer, it was such fun I didn’t even notice.
+Last, I lightly distressed once the paint cured.
+Likewise, after that I added a coat of black wax.

 Is it bold?
 Yes.
 Is it fun?
 Yes.
-Totally turned out how I envisioned and I’m delighted to see it come to fruition.
+It totally turned out how I envisioned.
 The vibrant colors are what reminded me of the little Polish doll my grandfather gave me.
 Sadly, he passed when I was a year old and I didn’t get to know him.
 My grandmother (my babcia) also joined him in the heavenly realms not long ago.
 I miss her so.

-I hope I captured a bit of the feel of the culture and created a piece that will be cherished by someone in their home.
-It’s available for purchase from my shop along with all the other vintage and handmade items for your home.
+Likewise, I hope I captured a bit of the feel of the culture and created a piece that will be cherished for years to come.

 Up next, this thrifted cart is about to get a modern update.
 See the after HERE.